 My workflow focuses on researching user and client needs, iterative wireframing and high-fidelity mockups, and animated interactive prototypes.
 Designing interfaces allows me to combine my creative and academic skills with an obsessive urge to simplify and organize.
 I want to create beautiful products that actually add value to people’s lives, rather than distract.

 I am a bridge between user experience and development.
 My extensive college research background gives me the ability to collect, interpret, and validate design decisions based on data.
 Additionally, I have a broad understanding of HTML, CSS, and web technologies from my years at an IT help desk.

 I am originally from New Hampshire, I went to college in Minnesota, and I have lived everywhere in-between.
-I am currently working remotely from Thailand.
+I am currently working remotely from Serbia.
 In my free time, I am outdoors, globetrotting, or learning a new skill.